paradigmshift/paper-factory/DOCS.md

 *defvar* **language**

-Current language to parse
+Current language to parse.
 ***********************
 **sub-list**

 *defparameter* **sublist**

 List of tokens to be removed from strings.
+This is used mainly when removing tokens like commas from argument lists before turning the arguments into symbols.
 ***********************

 ### Functions